 Sources for number killed: Pak Institute for Peace Studies (PIPS), not including drone deaths, plus drone deaths from New America Foundation's low total for "other" killed.
 Source for wounded: PIPS count for wounded, not including people wounded by drones, plus Pakistan Body Count number for minimum number of civilians wounded by drones.
 Not including insurgent or Pakistani security forces deaths.

 The United States has steadily increased its support of counter-insurgency campaigns by the government of Pakistan through direct military aid and training, and compensation for assistance to the US war in Afghanistan.
 The US has also used Pakistan as a major supply route for weapons, fuel, and material into Afghanistan, in addition to launching cross border attacks into Afghanistan from Pakistan’s territory.

 This increased US support has coincided with a dramatic escalation of the conflict between local Pakistani insurgents and their government.
 Most of the fighting is concentrated in the Northwest, near the border with Afghanistan, but the bloodshed not infrequently affects civilians throughout Pakistan.

 The US began its semi-covert campaign of drone strikes in 2004 to kill Al Qaeda and Taliban forces based in Northern Pakistan.
 The strikes are obscured by secrecy and are of questionable legality.
 There is also a debate about who and how many have been killed in the strikes.
-According to the highest estimates, these strikes have killed between 2,000 and 3,800 people as of early January 2015.
+According to the highest estimates, these strikes have killed thousands of people.

 A major war, with US support and participation, has been ongoing in Pakistan.